There are a number of ways you can insulate your shed floor, whether it’s before the shed has been constructed or afterwards.

 This is your cheapest and quickest way to insulate your shed floor.

 3. Install a false floor using non-flammable, expanded polystyrene (which will cause a reduction in height but will act as a floating floor) and then place a layer of plywood on top.

 If your new shed is yet to be installed you could think of a more effective option such as underfloor insulation albeit more costly.

 If you decide to take this approach, you will need to fit underfloor insulation to the grid of your shed base.
-This could include using foam boards or sheets of polystyrene and ensure the insulation is sufficiently protected.
+This could include using insulation foam boards for sheds or sheets of polystyrene and ensure the insulation is sufficiently protected.

 The bearers should be at least 25mm from the damp ground to offer sufficient ventilation space for the insulation to be effective.

 An insulation board for sheds will be your most effective option to retain heat which is typically lost through the shed floor.